 Since THC, the psychoactive component in marijuana, is fat soluble, edible oils make ideal ways to bond it to food.
 Likewise marijuana oils are the backbone of many medicated foods.
 With these staples stored in your refrigerator or freezer you’re always ready to cook with cannabis.

-What Kind of Oil and Marijuana is Best?
+What Kind of Oil and Marijuana is Best for Making Cannaoil?

 I am always asked what kind of oil is best to infuse.
 That depends what you are going to use it for.
 A neutral oil like canola, grapeseed, or vegetable oil is most versatile as you can use it most any recipe calling for oil.
 For additional flavor elements, olive oil is a great choice.
 You can even infuse solid at room temperature fats like coconut oil or vegetable shortening.
 Use whatever works best for what you are planning to cook with it.

 How to Save Money When Making Cannabis Oil

 You can cook with any kind of marijuana from trimmings to flowers when making weed oil.
 There is no need to cook with top-shelf marijuana.
 Those top-shelf strains are used priced that way because of their terpenes.
 As many of these volatile compounds will be cooked off in the process of making edibles, it doesn't make sense to pay extra for them in this instance.

 If your purveyor offers "shake" the marijuana world equivalent of the crumbs at the bottom of a bag of potato chips, check it out.
 Shake is sold for far less than pretty buds but it can still be mighty potent.
 Check out this link for more information about Shake.